thoughtbot/dns/book/chapters/tools/whois.md

 Let's clear up one thing real fast: WHOIS in all caps is a protocol. `whois` all lowercase is a command line tool.
 They are related, but not the same thing.
 The `whois` tool uses the WHOIS protocol to retrieve information about a domain.
 We'll be interacting with `whois` directly, and WHOIS indirectly.

 The information we get using `whois` is different for every domain.
 The most common and useful pieces include contact information for the person or company that registered the domain, and/or the expiration date of that domain.
 The catch is that this information has no standard to it.
 I can be any information, in any format.
+As we'll see, this can make working with WHOIS incredibly annoying.

 Let's take a look at a response.
 It's a long one: